cibernox/cibernox.github.io/source/_posts/2015-03-15-optimizing-apis-with-ember-data-and-embeddedrecordsmixin.markdown

 }
 ```

-You might have noticed that `user_private_info_id` if the `id` are the same.
-That it true because in the
+You might have noticed that the `id` of the user and its private info are the same, so you might think
+that I don't really need that field, but that would be leaking an implementation detail into your
+business logic.
+It turns out that I have all the information in the same user table and therefore the ID
-backend I have only one user model, but I could be stored in a different table and have non related ids,
+is the same, but I could change my mind and store that info in a different table with different ids,
-that is an implementation detail.
+and the same API is still valid.

-The `users` API is publicly available.
-I don't need to perform an expensive check to see the requester
+Also, note that now `users` API is *objective*.
+I don't need to perform an any kind of check to see the
-and that user are friends.
-In fact depending on the business logic you might not even need to be logged.
+requester and that user are friends.
+In fact depending on the business logic you might not even need to
-This allows to cache this endpoint at a very high level in varnish and don't even touch our servers.
+be logged to access this resource.
+This allows to cache this endpoint at a very high level, using Varnish
+by example, and don't even touch our servers.

 ### Pitfalls of this approach: How do I save sliced resources?!?!